Kavanaugh, to investigators, rejects anonymous 1998 assault claim: 'It's ridiculous. Total Twilight Zone.'

 "It's bad -- it's doing damage to the Supreme Court," he continued.
 "It's doing damage to the country.
 It's doing damage to this process.
 It's become a total feeding frenzy, you know?
 Every -- just unbelievable."

 Kavanaugh, at length, described to investigators his 12 years of service on the D.C.
-Circuit Court of Appeals, his six FBI background investigations, tenure in the White House Counsel's office, and appearance at multiple Yale reunions and panels over the past several decades.
+Circuit Court of Appeals, his six FBI background investigations, tenure in the White House Counsel's office and appearances at multiple Yale reunions and panels over the past several decades.

 "In all that time, not a word," Kavanaugh said.
 "And then 4 days, you know, when just right before a vote for the Supreme Court, after the nomination itself has been pending for months, and I've been through the hearings and 65 Senate meetings and all the written questions, and then -- and then, after all these years, with all this time, and all these descriptions with no corroboration and with her best friend saying she never heard about it, you know, I'm -- I'm really just, you know, stunned.
 And outraged."